-The Buskers and David Blaine, Street Magician
+The Buskers and David Blaine, Street Magic Frenzy!

 Boston Massachusetts Walk Around Magician